 - 2 large eggs (room temperature)

-- ½ cup full-fat sour cream OR vanilla Greek yogurt
+- ½ cup full-fat sour cream (or Greek yogurt or whole cultured buttermilk)

 - ¾ cup whole milk